mne-tools/mne-python/doc/source/manual/cookbook.rst

-transformations to allow conversion between the MRI (surface RAS) coordinates and MNI and FreeSurfer Talairach coordinates are copied to the MRI description file. mne_setup_mri invokes mne_make_cor_set , described in Section 9.8 to convert the data.
+transformations to allow conversion between the MRI (surface RAS) coordinates and MNI and FreeSurfer Talairach coordinates are copied to the MRI description file. mne_setup_mri invokes mne_make_cor_set , described in :ref:`BABBHHHE` to convert the data.

 For example: